kaladivo/android-icon-generator/README.md

 (http://i.imgur.com/LequYt6.png)

 ### Outputs
 The output will be generated into the selected folder.
-AIG generates icons in all supported screens resolutions (as stated by the [documentation](http://developer.android.com/guide/practices/screens_support.html#range)).
+AIG generates icons in all supported screen resolutions (as stated by the [documentation](http://developer.android.com/guide/practices/screens_support.html#range)).

 Example of an output folder generated from the upper example:

 ![Example of an output folder] (http://i.imgur.com/L1wkaTo.png)

+That's it.
+Enjoy!